 So what’s the bottom line?
 Your best defense against developing NIHL is knowing when an environment is too noisy so you can take precautionary measures.

 Our survey revealed that protecting hearing is not top-of-mind for people who engage in noisy activities.
 Only about 15 percent of people we asked said they "always" wear hearing protection during noisy pastimes.
 Further, 41 percent of survey participants said the noise is all part of the fun.
 Think about the roar of the engines at the start of a car race, the loud "purr" of your shiny Harley-Davidson and the sounds during the exciting finish of your town's 4th of July fireworks show.

 There's no need to give up the work, hobbies or recreation you enjoy, but when you consider the the future by protecting your hearing, you'll be glad you did.
 Remember: ond day, you might regret not doing all you can to stave off hearing loss, but you'll never regret wearing earplugs.
 Good hearing preserves your quality of life and relationships with family, friends and colleagues.
 Try these tips for maintaining your hearing health:

 Most importantly, commit to having an annual hearing evaluation.
 Even if your hearing is normal, an annual exam gives your hearing healthcare professional a good look at how well your auditory system is working from year to year.
-To find a hearing healthcare professional in your community, ask your family physician for a referral or search Healthy Hearing’s Find a Professional directory.
+To find a hearing healthcare professional in your community, search Healthy Hearing’s hearing clinic directory.